-This photo collage includes two pictures taken at sunset during a Black Creek Pioneer Village wedding.
+This photo collage includes two sunset bride and groom portraits during a Black Creek Pioneer Village wedding.
 The beautiful picture on the left, is actually a composite of two photos taken a few seconds from the other.
 The first shot was one where the bride and groom's son was looking at the couple.
 The second image was one of the bride and groom sharing a passionate kiss.
 Because of the way this picture is composed, it stands out.
 The placement of the son and of the couple creates a natural diagonal, which gives this wedding photo dynamism.
 Also, the boardwalk is an actual leading line emphasising the subjects.

 I took the image on the right in the same spot, specifically between the Town Hall and the Town Hall Drive Shed buildings.
 This image portrays the groom dipping the bride in a romantic embrace.
 Although it is a typical wedding photo pose, the quality of light and the intensity of the moment, make this image unique.
 Because the picture on the left includes all three members of the family, it carries a bigger weight, so it occupies two-thirds of the album spread.